SkyBlock-Nerds/NerdWeb/docs/CONTRIBUTING.md

    git clone https://github.com/your-username/NerdBot-Web.git
    ```

-3. Create your own .env file<br>
+3. Create your own config files<br>
-   Copy the `.env.example` file to `.env` and fill in the required environment variables.<br><br>
+   Copy the `.env.example` file to `.env` and fill in the required environment variables.<br>
+   If you are using docker you should also copy the `nginx.conf.example` file and rename the copy to `nginx.conf` and alter as needed<br><br>

-3. Install dependencies
+4. Install dependencies
    ```sh
    npm install
    ```

-4. Create a branch
+5. Create a branch
    ```sh
    git checkout -b feature-branch
    ```